urbantreelion/ece350-lab-manual/_lab1/tutorial4.md

 - Insert [Frequency Xlating FIR Filter](http://www.ece.uvic.ca/~ece350/grc_doc/ar01s12s08.html) block between the *File Source* and the *Throttle*.

-- Complete the properties window as shown in [figure_title](#tutorial4_freq_xlating_properties).
+- Complete the properties window as shown below.
 The center frequency of 51500 will shift the entire spectrum down by 51500 Hz.
   > Note: The function indicated in the *Taps* parameter generates the taps for a low pass filter with a gain of 1 (in the pass band), a sampling rate equal to samp_rate (256 kHz), a cutoff frequency of 2 kHz and a transition width of 100 Hz.

   ![Figure 1.37](./figures/tutorial4_freq_xlating_properties.png)<br>